matteolobello/paper-launcher/README.md

 <br>
 The Launcher is only tested on my device (Nexus 5X running Android Oreo 8.0), but should work on <b>every</b> Android Lollipop+ phone.
 <br>
-The launcher includes doesn't include much customization, you can only change wallpaper, the dock icons and the Icon Pack, as it's only been an experiment to me, trying to do my best with smooth <b>animation</b> and <b>transitions</b>, bringing a new <b>modern</b> look to my phone.
+The launcher doesn't include much customization, you can only change wallpaper, the dock icons and the Icon Pack, as it's only been an experiment to me, trying to do my best with smooth <b>animation</b> and <b>transitions</b>, bringing a new <b>modern</b> look to my phone.
 <br>
 The second dock that appears when you slide on the first dock or open the App drawer is <b>dynamic</b> and brings your <b>most launched apps</b> always visible.
 <br>